 (If this wasn’t such a serious matter, we would pause to question the statement that the notoriously extravagant Elton John desired a more “homey” room.)

 Not one of the 45 of 50 facts published at that time mentioned the Sultan’s ownership.
 Perhaps the PR team kept that aside for Number One.

 We doubt it.

 Within an hour of QN Magazine publishing the story of the hotel using Elton John to promote their event, the hotel took down its social media.
 Later, the Dorchester Collection of hotels did the same.

 No doubt the BIA will wait out the media storm once again.
 The Royal on the Park seems to be offering extremely reasonable room rates at this time.
 They will try to cover costs.
 Then after attention turns elsewhere, quietly ramp up their trade to again pump profits into the sultan’s coffers.

 In Australia, this will not prove difficult.
 Media attention will soon turn elsewhere once the Prime Minister announces the federal election.

-For that reason, protestors quickly organised an event for outside the hotel this coming Saturday, April 13.
+For that reason, protestors quickly organised an event outside the hotel this coming Saturday, April 13.

 QN Magazine saw initial social media posts suggesting actions such as a fake stoning to bring attention to the new laws, but organisers since decided such an action might trivialise the issue.

 Reaction within Brunei

 Despite social media comment across the world disparaging Brunei as a barbaric country, Bruneians are a mostly tolerant people.
 Many of the highly educated populace increasingly despair of the rule of their dictatorial monarch.

-A formal study by the University of Brunei in 2011 found that parents of 62% of the gay men they surveyed were accepting of their sexuality.
+A formal study by the University of Brunei in 2011 found that parents of 62% of the gay men surveyed were accepting of their sexuality.
 Indeed, a surprisingly high percentage in a dictatorial Muslim country.
 Discussions with Bruneians over the last week tend to confirm a tolerant society subject to an intolerant rule.